Learn Anatomy to Improve Drawing the Human Body

 In the forearm you will find the radius (1) and the ulna (2).
 These bones cross to allow the rotation of the wrist.
 Some artists draw part of the forearm as a box to define its volume (3).

-Other interesting details about the leg:
+Another interesting detail about the leg:

 Figure D is a back view of the knee.
 On the outer side (*) the muscles do not generate too much change in the contour, but on the inner side a small lump is created (I have also pointed this out in figure A).

 In the example I have also included the figure of a child.
-Take into account that, at early ages, the body has not developed completely, so their measures are a little undefined.
+Take into account that, at early ages, the body has not developed completely, so their measurements are a little undefined.
 This one is about 5 heads high.

-- Observation: Study how people walk, their poses, the different types of bodies… Create a reference gallery in your mind and, if possible, take pictures!
+- Observation: Study anatomy, how people walk, their poses, the different types of bodies… Create a reference gallery in your mind and, if possible, take pictures!

 Thank you very much for reading!